4 MIN READ

 Affiliate links help you earn money when users click on your specific link to a product and make a purchase.
 For example, if a you had a pin for a certain brand of earrings and a user clicked through and purchased earrings from that site, you would receive a commission from the earring company.

 With affiliate links off the table, is it still possible to make money on Pinterest?
 Of course.
-If you want to earn money from your pinning habit, here are a few ways to turn your Pinterest obsessions into a money-making opportunity.
+If you want to earn money from your pinning habit, here are a few ways to turn your Pinterest obsessions into an online money-making opportunity.

 1. Switch to Keep